-It goes without saying that drinking water to keep your body hydrated and cooling naturally is essential throughout summer.
+It goes without saying that drinking water to keep your body hydrated and cooling naturally is essential throughout the summer.
 I have a couple of water bottles and love them for different reasons.
-The aluminium flask style is great for keeping my water colder for longer and sometimes that’s the priority, there are some super cute options with these available now but I don’t like drinking from the open bottle as much as a sipper.
+The aluminium flask style is great for keeping my water colder for longer and sometimes that’s the priority, there are some super cute options with these available now but I prefer to drink with a sipper than the open bottle.
 It’s also harder to keep clean as you can’t see inside so I keep these ones for water and only water.

-My sipper bottle I’ve been using most days for the past year has been the Camelbak Eddy, at 750 millilitres it’s a good size to carry but I also don’t have to top it up too many times a day.
+My sipper bottle I’ve been using most days for the past year has been the Camelbak Eddy, at 750 millilitres it’s an excellent size to carry but I also don’t have to top it up too many times a day.